-For our second week in Moab we moved RV sites.
+For our second week in Moab, we moved RV sites.
 We stayed in a fancy resort, a nice treat after five weeks of more rustic sites.
-We’ve stayed in RV resorts before in Borrego Springs, Sun City West and Gold Canyon, but what is interesting is that instead of the resort being focused around golf, here it is all about other outdoor activities.
+We’ve stayed in RV resorts before in Borrego Springs, Sun City West, and Gold Canyon, but what is interesting is that instead of the resort being focused on golf, here it is all about other outdoor activities.
 80% of the tow vehicles here are Jeeps and 50% of the people also have ATVs, no golf!

 Last week we focused on Canyonlands.
 This week was Arches.
 It being National Parks Week with free admission to all national parks, we picked and chose when we went because there was definitely an uplift in visitors.
 We were generally alone for sunrise and were able to get shots like this: